FlowFuse/website/src/blog/2024/04/using-webhook-with-node-red.md

     - automation
 ---

 Have you found yourself needing to automate tasks based on specific events within your IoT applications?
 If so, utilizing webhooks presents an efficient solution for this challenge.
-Webhooks play an integral role in streamlining operations, facilitating real-time communication and seamless integration between disparate systems and devices.
+Webhooks play an integral role in streamlining operations, facilitating fast communication and seamless integration between disparate systems and devices.
 In this guide, we cover everything you need to get started with webhooks, from basics to practical implementation.
 We provide detailed, step-by-step instructions on integrating systems through webhooks using Node-RED.

 <!--more-->